-- Reviewed OIG's prior IPIA audit documentation and audit report (AUD-2016-003, dated May 5, 2016); - Reviewed IPIA, as amended by IPERA and IPERIA, and OMB M-15-02 regarding requirements that apply to FHFA and OIG; - Determined whether there has been any change in FHFA's assessment of the applicability of IPIA, as amended, to the Agency, and obtained a review by OIG's Office of Counsel of that assessment; - Determined whether FHFA published its PAR, and accompanying materials for fiscal year 2016, and posted that report, as well as any accompanying materials required by OMB, on the Agency's website; - Determined whether FHFA was required to conduct program-specific risk assessments for each program or activity under 31 U.S.C.
-3321 and OMB M-15-02; - Interviewed applicable FHFA officials/staff to obtain any additional background information that may be required, such as improper payments assessments, related correspondence, and/or results of procedures performed, including any legal opinions received and decisions taken; - Obtained and reviewed the Agency's invoice and payment procedures, purchase charge card procedures, accrual and deobligation procedures, micro-purchase procedures and supplemental purchase cardholder guidance, and internal control selfassessments for fiscal year 2016; - Performed tests to confirm that the procedures obtained above were implemented; and - Reviewed GAO's report on its audit of FHFA's financial statements for fiscal years 2016 and 2015, and inquired of FHFA staff about deficiencies in internal control over financial reporting that GAO communicated to FHFA during the audit.
+- Reviewed OIG's prior IPIA, as amended, audit documentation and audit report (AUD-2017-004, dated May 10, 2017); - Reviewed IPIA, as amended by IPERA and IPERIA, and OMB M-15-02 regarding requirements that apply to FHFA and OIG; - Determined whether there has been any change in FHFA's assessment of the applicability of IPIA, as amended, to the Agency, and obtained a review by OIG's Office of Counsel of that assessment; - Determined whether FHFA published its PAR, and accompanying materials for fiscal year 2017, and posted that report, as well as any accompanying materials required by OMB, on the Agency's website; - Determined whether FHFA was required to conduct program-specific risk assessments for each program or activity under 31 U.S.C.
+3321 and OMB M-15-02; - Interviewed applicable FHFA officials/staff to obtain any additional background information that may be required, such as improper payments assessments, related correspondence, and/or results of procedures performed, including any legal opinions received and decisions taken: - Obtained and reviewed the Agency's invoice and payments procedures, purchase charge card procedures, accrual and deobligation procedures, micro-purchase procedures and supplemental purchase cardholder guidance, and internal control selfassessments for fiscal year 2017; and - Reviewed GAO's report on its audit of FHFA's financial statements for fiscal years 2017 and 2016, and inquired of FHFA staff about deficiencies in internal control over financial reporting that GAO communicated to FHFA during the audit.
 The purpose of our inquiries was to determine whether any of the deficiencies communicated related to the design and effectiveness of FHFA's invoice and payment process controls.

-We conducted this performance audit between January 2017 and May 2017 in accordance with generally accepted government auditing standards.
+We conducted this performance audit between January 2018 and April 2018 in accordance with generally accepted government auditing standards.
 Those standards require that audits be planned and performed to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions, based on our audit objective.
+We believe that the evidence obtained provides a reasonable basis for our conclusions, based on our audit objective.

-APPENDIX: FHFA MANAGEMENT RESPONSE.......
+APPENDIX: FHFA MANAGEMENT RESPONSE......